 The shift toward more automation is perfectly in line with workers’ changing preferences: today’s youth are looking for more cerebral work, and this is exactly the type of work Autotube will offer in the future.
 As manual labour plays an ever decreasing role in manufacturing plants, the hiring of cheap labour abroad is disadvantageous.
 Rather, local workers with computer programming skills and expertise in data entry and software will be sought to manage Autotube’s robots.

 Today, Autotube stands as a major supplier in its niche market of automotive tube products.
 Hall is thankful for the success the company experienced following recovery from the 2008 recession.
-He predicts another bump in the road around 2021, when the economy will be due for a downturn.
+He predicts another bump in the road around 2021, when he expects the economy will be due for a downturn.
 However, Autotube expects to ride out these bumps.
 The company’s efforts to innovate and switch to a lean manufacturing culture will help it adapt to future changes.
 Hall emphasizes the vital role of Autotube’s loyal and dedicated workforce in the company’s success.
 By investing more and more to provide in-house metrics and data to its workers, Autotube is looking to improve processes in as many areas as possible.

 THROUGH IMPLEMENTING LEAN MANUFACTURING CONCEPTS, TEAM BUILDING ACTIVITIES, AND WASTE REDUCTION TECHNIQUES, THE COMPANY AIMS TO MAINTAIN A STRONG RELATIONSHIP WITH ITS EMPLOYEES.